Kimmuie/Healthchayut/README.md

 # Healthchayut
-this is project for Borntodev by using HTML and javascript
+this is project prefer to Borntodev by using HTML and javascript